 Rhinoplasty (Nose Surgery) FAQs

-The cost of a rhinoplasty is driven by 3 fees, which include time under anesthesia, time in the operating room, and the surgeon’s fee for performing the procedure.
+The cost of a rhinoplasty is divided into 3 categories: anesthesia, operating room, and the surgeon.
 It is also important to factor in costs of a touchup, if needed at one year after the procedure.
 The cost to perform the procedure at the Seattle Rhinoplasty Surgery Center is much less expensive than performing it in a hospital setting.
 The price list for a rhinoplasty by Dr Portuese can be found on our website.

 The rhinoplasty procedure is performed under general anesthesia as an outpatient surgical procedure.
 Patients experience some degree of a hangover the first day of the procedure.
 A cast is applied across the bridge of the nose and is left in place for 6 days.
 Visible bruising and swelling in our practice lasts approximately 10-14 days.
 The amount of swelling and bruising patient’s experience is quite variable.
 Patients are able to return to work or social activities and exercise at 14 days after the surgery.